 What support will my child have in school?

-Any support and interventions will be included in an IEP.
+Any support and interventions will be included in a MY Plan.
 This is devised between the SENCo, teachers, SEN TA.
 Your child will be included on the school’s SEN register.
 The old codes of support (action and action plus) have been replaced with ‘SEN Support’.
-An IEP is sent to you for your information and also for you to follow up interventions at home.
-Information gained from conversations with you is included within the IEP and is incredibly valuable.
-Older children are invited to contribute towards the development of their IEP.
+A My Plan is sent to you for your information and also for you to follow up interventions at home.
+Information gained from conversations with you is included within the My Plan and is incredibly valuable.
+Older children are invited to contribute towards the development of their My Plan.

 Who will support my child and what does this look like?